Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Linea Aspera

 The linea aspera is a prominent bony ridge located on the posterior side of the femur or thigh bone.
-This structure plays a crucial role as an attachment site for various muscles and connective tissues, effectively dividing the thigh into three distinct compartments.
+This structure is an attachment site for various muscles and connective tissues, effectively dividing the thigh into three distinct compartments.

-The linea aspera features two primary edges known as the medial and lateral lips, with a roughened area in between.
+The linea aspera features two primary edges, the medial and lateral lips, with a roughened area in between.

 Medial Supracondylar Ridge

 The medial supracondylar line is a ridge on the back of the femur.
 It runs down from the inner part of the thigh bone.
-It is not as clear as it is the counterpart on the outside of the bone.
+It is not as clear as its counterpart on the outside of the bone.

 This line starts at the top of the back of the femur and goes down to the adductor tubercle.
 It divides the back of the thigh bone into the popliteal area and the inner part.